Representable/representable/Postgres and GeoDjango Instructions.md

 \l
 ```

 6. Add the following to your .bash_profile and .bashrc (copy/paste, then change the ...s ).
-This is so that we don't store passwords/info in cleartext.
+This is so that we don't store passwords/info in clear text.
 Ask me for them if you don't have them anymore!

 On a UNIX (Mac/Linux) terminal, type:
 ```